curlybracketshq/giovanni.curlybrackets.it/adventure-game/_posts/2020-02-09-handling-touch-events.markdown

 }
 ```

-The implementation of both handlers is the same, so I could share the common
+The implementation of both handlers is the same, so I could share their common
 implementation in a function, but for the sake of simplicity let's just
 duplicate some code.

-`touches` includes a set of `UITouch` because iOS devices have multi-touch
+`touches` is a set of `UITouch` because iOS devices have multi-touch support,
-support, but for now I just care about the first touch.
-The `guard` in first
+but for now I just care about the first touch.
+The `guard` in first line of the
-line of the function does exactly that.
-It assigns the location of the first
+function does exactly that.
+It assigns the position of the first touch in the
-touch in the set to `location` or it returns if `touches` is empty.
+set to `location` or it returns if `touches` is empty.

 `location(in: self)` is used to return a `CGPoint` for the position of the touch
 in the scene (`self`).